PREPARATION BEFORE BUILDING

 The biggest and most important part of your preparation to build an airplane is education.
 Read everything you can on aircraft construction techniques.
 I recommend Tony Bingelis' series of books on aircraft construction techniques and engines.
 You can obtain many of the books and tapes from the suppliers listed on the Suppliers Links page.
 I also joined EAA (Experimental Aircraft Association) and received some books from them as well as support from a local EAA chapter.
 Another advantage of EAA is the technical counsellor program.
 If you have an EAA tech counsellor come and inspect your project a couple of times during its construction, you can save a lot on insurance and more importantly (for me anyway) is the piece of mind you get from having an expert check out your work periodically.

-If possible find some Patrol builders in your area or nearby and then visit some of them and see their projects.
+If possible find some Bearhawks builders in your area or nearby and then visit some of them and see their projects.
 Also you can look at several builders websites by going to my Other Builder's links page.
 You will find that some of sites are simply showing off the person's airplane.
 Some are designed to chronicle the building process and have pictures of every step.
 Check all of them out and you'll find a wealth of information there.

 That's it - educate and start building.
 Get some practice scraps of aluminum and start by practicing your riveting.
 Drill, deburr, dimple and rivet 25 to 30 holes and then drill some out and re-rivet them.
 Keep at it until you feel confident in your skill then start on the real thing.
 Get some scrap steel and start practicing your Gas/Acetylene welding skills.
 Take a welding class at your local Junior College or Tech school.
 Do something every day on your project.
 Even if its something as simple as reading the plans or cleaning your shop.
 If you stay focused and do a little everyday, before you know it all of those parts will be an airplane.
-It worked for me when I built my RV-6A and my Bearhawk - now I'm doing the same self-education process with the Patrol.
+It worked for me when I built my RV-6A and I'm doing the same self-education process with the Bearhawk.